-how much does how much you pay for the intervention affect your outcome?
+So many, there are so many confounding factors in that on the eye.
+How much does how much you pay for the intervention affect your outcome?
 Does the practitioners enthusiasm for selling something profitable affect the outcome?
 And in any case, with orthotics, how do you actually measure that outcome?
-Because it could be a long term benefit the right anyway, let's not go down that rabbit hole.
+Because it could be a long term benefit the right anyway, there's not going down that rabbit hole.
 Alex says he wonders if that range of motion would change if you just tried to achieve the sense of peace that you were talking about without all the other stuff?

 Yeah, do it let me know.
+Yeah.

-Yep.
-But it has to be Alex it has to be a proper randomized control study with a meaningful cohort.
-So Hannah says how do we know the change in the neck is in the range of motion is not simply from positional release from holding the head down?
+But it has to be Alex it has to be a proper randomised control study with a meaningful cohort.
+So Hannah says how do we know the change in the neck is in the range of motion is not simply from positional release from holding the head down.

 Let's let's do some more interesting.
-Let's do some more work with posture and feeling like okay, alright.

-So I how I got into the feeling feeling world in general is I've always been a feeler ever since I was a little kid, I was feeling things, feelings to me were more important than what actually people said.
-So I really paid attention to how my body and how I've held my body impacted my feelings.
-So before we start this, I realized that I've been feeling all my life but I realized that some of you probably aren't feeling haven't been asked to feel.
+Let's do some more work with posture and feelings.
+Okay.
+All right.
+So I how I got into the feeling feeling world in general is I've always been a feeler ever since I was a little kid I was feeling things. feelings to me were more important than what actually people said.
+So I really paid attention to how my body and how I beheld my body impacted my feelings.
+So before we start this, I realised that I've been feeling all my life but I realised that some of you probably aren't feeling haven't been asked to feel.
 So just be patient with yourself about this.
 So take a nice seat, nice posture.
 And I'm going to ask you to sit up nice and tall. really open up your posture, shoulders back, palms up, and open, head back, chest out.
 This is a really open posture and sit here for a moment.
 And when you're sitting here look for the feeling of love in your heart space, the big love not associated with a particular person or situation.
 Just love and see how easy that is.
-Alright, and then relax.
-And then we're going to take a closed posture so that was an open posture and a closed posture as you're gonna have you know, slouch haunch come into a ball, a tight ball.
-Come really Forward, forward, forward.
-And in this posture, look for the feeling of fear.
+Alright, and then relax and then we're going to take a closed posture so that was an open posture and a closed posture as you're gonna have you know slouch haunch come into a ball, a tight ball, come really Forward, forward forward in this part Look for the feeling of fear.
 When you're still in that posture, go to a neutral feeling.
-Put fear aside, and then look for love.
+But fear aside, and then look for love.
 Oh, keep down there.
+Yeah.
 Keep down there and then look for love.
 Notice and then sit up nice and tall in your open posture again.
 Shoulders back, head back, open up.
 And in this posture.
 Let's look for a feeling of fear here.
 What have you noticed?